achimkoh/achimkoh.github.io/_posts/2016-05-01-data-visualization.md

 ---
 layout: post
-title:  datavis of van gogh paintings metadata using R
+title:  Visualization of van gogh paintings metadata using R
+slug:   datavis-vangogh
-date:   2016-05-01 11:02:00 -0500
+date:   2016-05-01
-categories: code project
+tags: 	["project", "data visualization"]
 ---

 Work from Data Visualization Methods in Spring 2016.
 One of the assignments was to work on a dataset of Van Gogh's paintings.
 Code and detail to come.